 These two ideas may eat into your profits, but they may minimize the interest you pay to your own lender.
 They may enable you to negotiate a discount with your own suppliers for paying them early, so your profit does not suffer.
 If you get paid sooner by more customers than you pay your suppliers, you may win both ways.

 5 Slow Your Outgoings

 Even though you get some or all of your customers to pay on time, see if you can (without upsetting your suppliers) delay your own check-writing.
 If you have more coming in than going out, your cash flow will be good.

 6 Raise Your Prices

 One way to manage cash flow is to have more cash coming in for the same amount of product or services going out.
-This keeps your accounts payable costs down, but boosts your accounts receivable.
+This keeps your accounts payable costs down but boosts your receivable accounts.
 Are there special services, benefits or product packages you can sell for a higher price?
 Customers pay on perceived value, so if they perceive they are getting more, they may well pay more.

 7 Factor Some Invoices